programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 Let's consider this example query in a bit more detail.

 SPARQL queries employ **triples**, the three-term statements at the heart of Wikidata's data structure.
-In this example, the key triple comes on the fifth line: `?item wdt:P31 wd:Q146.` The first term, `?item`, is a variable; words in green starting with a question mark stand in for the things we seek.
+In this example, the key triple comes on the fifth line: `?item wdt:P31 wd:Q146.` The first term, `?item`, is a variable; words in green starting with a question mark stand in for what you seek.
 The second term, `wdt:P31`, is a property, just like the properties we see in every statement.
 The third term, `wd:Q146`, is an item—its Q-number (the number for "cat") is easy to spot.

-The three terms in a triple have a syntax that is sometimes described as "subject-verb-object" or "item-property-attribute".
+The three terms in a triple have a syntax that is sometimes described as "subject-verb-object" or "item-property-value".
 In natural language, `?item wdt:P31 wd:Q146` means "(Return any item) (that is) (a cat)."
 Any term in this triple can be swapped out.
 Here, the focus is on [progressivism (Q821102)](https://www.wikidata.org/wiki/Q821102), so `Q821102` replaces `Q146` (Cat).

 But this will not be enough to produce a useful query.
 The problem is the middle term in the triple: `wdt:P31` is the property "is an instance of."
 But the goal here is not to find instances of progressivism—instead, you're looking for people who belonged to the progressivism movement.
 So a different property P-number is needed.
 The Abdel Nasser page links the man to the progressivism using the property "[movement (P135)](https://www.wikidata.org/wiki/Property:P135)", so let's do the same in the query.
 Now the query (with the comments removed this time) looks like this: